fwang29/Q_Learning_Pong/README.md

 # Q_Learning_Pong
 Pong implemented by Q-Learning

-2 pickle files are models already trained with 100K games. average rebound 9 times.
+2 pickle files are models already trained with 100K games, with current parameter. average rebound 9 times.

 Use game.py for all testing.(Because it’s fast).
 Set up as training